 Combination degree program that accepts BHS seniors into the Master of Public Health program where they earn 15 credits toward their MPH degree.

 Meet some of our students

 Hi everyone!
-My name is Farwah Zaidi and I am from Fort Lauderdale, Florida.
-I am a third-year student double majoring in Health Science and…
+My name is Cameron Fink and I am from St. Petersburg, Florida.
+I am a senior in the Bachelor of Health Science program on a pre-medical…

 Applying to the Program

 Program information for current UF students interested in applying to the Health Science program.